 Weight Gain during Pregnancy

-If you are pregnant, you might be worrying about which foods to eat and how much is enough is enough for you and your baby?
+If you are pregnant, you might be worrying about which foods to eat and how much is enough for you and your baby?
 People will advise you to eat more because you are supposed to be eating for two.
 But do you think eating twice as much as you normally do would help your pregnancy?

 Being pregnant doesn’t mean you have to eat all the time.
 Developing a healthy lifestyle and eating healthy food is all that you need during pregnancy.